 Error when setting up the plugin: plugin-missing/target/debug/libplugin_missing.so: undefined symbol: get_name

-After implementing the versioning system, we can see how these kinds of errors can be caught safely:
+After implementing the versioning system, we can see how these kinds of errors can be caught safely.
+See the full code here.

 $ make debug-versionmismatch